-We have established three separate collaboration agreements with Allergan, a collaboration agreement with Sepracor, a development agreement with the Stanley Medical Research Institute, and a technology license agreement with Aventis to leverage our drug discovery platform and related assets and to commercialize selected drug candidates.
+We have established three separate collaboration agreements with Allergan and a technology license agreement with Aventis to leverage our drug discovery platform and related assets and to commercialize selected drug candidates.
 Our collaborations have included upfront payments at initiation of the collaboration, which may be in the form of an equity investment, research support during the term, milestone payments upon successful completion of specified development objectives, and royalties based upon sales, if any, of drugs developed under the collaboration.
 Our current agreements are as follows: